 Neighbourhood Learning Centres (NLC) Initiative

 The NLC initiative is part of the Provincial Seismic Mitigation Program.
-The objective of this initiative is to optimize the use of upgraded school facilities by bringing together education and community services in a single neighbourhood hub.
+The objective of this initiative is to optimize the use of replacemetn school facilities by bringing together education and community services in a single neighbourhood hub.
 The Ministry of Education will provide additional space to the school as part of the capital project to accommodate compatible community services.
 Partner agencies are expected to provide their own operational funds and are encouraged to contribute capital funding where possible.
 See the Ministry of Education Neighbourhood Learning Centres website for more information.
-All seismic mitigation and new school projects approved by the Ministry since February 2009 include a component of NLC space.
+New school projects approved by the Ministry since February 2009 include a component of NLC space.

 Non Structural Seismic Safety Initiatives